aliyun/terraform-provider-alicloud/website/docs/r/cr_ee_sync_rule.html.markdown

 subcategory: "Container Registry (CR)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_cr_ee_sync_rule"
-sidebar_current: "docs-alicloud-resource-cr-ee-sync-rule"
 description: |-
-  Provides a Alicloud Container Registry Enterprise Edition Sync Rule resource.
+  Provides a Alicloud Container Registry Sync Rule resource.
 ---

 # alicloud_cr_ee_sync_rule

-Provides a Container Registry Enterprise Edition Sync Rule resource.
+Provides a Container Registry Sync Rule resource.

-For information about Container Registry Enterprise Edition Sync Rule and how to use it, see [What is Sync Rule](https://www.alibabacloud.com/help/en/acr/developer-reference/api-cr-2018-12-01-createreposyncrule)
+For information about Container Registry Sync Rule and how to use it, see [What is Sync Rule](https://www.alibabacloud.com/help/en/acr/developer-reference/api-cr-2018-12-01-createreposyncrule)

 -> **NOTE:** Available since v1.90.0.

--> **NOTE:** You need to set your registry password in Container Registry Enterprise Edition console before use this resource.
+-> **NOTE:** You need to set your registry password in Container Registry console before use this resource.

 ## Example Usage